rust-lang/rustc-perf/collector/README.md

 ### Profiling options

 The following options alter the behaviour of the `profile_local` subcommand.

 - `--cargo <CARGO>`: as for `bench_local`.
 - `--exclude <EXCLUDE>`: as for `bench_local`.
-- `--id <ID>`: an identifer that will form part of the output filenames.
+- `--id <ID>`: an identifier that will form part of the output filenames.
 - `--include <INCLUDE>`: as for `bench_local`.
 - `--out-dir <OUT_DIR>`: a path (relative or absolute) to a directory in which the output will be placed.
 If the directory doesn't exist, it will be